teleivo/cs143/assignments/PA4J/README.md

   * against my test samples `./test.sh`
   * against all the course examples `./test.sh ../../examples`

-TODO: repeat what I did for the other stages
-I diffed my lexer in [PA2](../PA2J/) against the reference lexer.
-I wanted to do the same with my parser but the reference implementation hangs forever.

 ## TODO

+* how to start with type checking? should I put the Classes into my simple graph?

 * Main:
   * [done] Every program must have a class Main.
-  * Furthermore, the Main class must have a method main that takes no formal parameters.
+  * [do that in ClassTable itself?]
+Furthermore, the Main class must have a method main that takes no formal parameters.
 The main method must be defined in class Main (not inherited from another class).
 A program is executed by evaluating (new Main).main().